pngme/sample-android-app-flutter/README.md

 ## Send SMS data locally
 As noted above, the primary responsibility of the Pngme SDK is to send SMS data to the Pngme system.
-This can be tested in a sample app running in the local emulator.
+This can be tested in a sample app running in the local emulator, assuming the emulated app is running with a valid SDK Token.

+Android Emulator can simulate incoming SMS messages, and we can use this to test the Pngme SDK locally.

 > *If a valid SDK token is used in the `'sdkToken': 'XXXXXXX'` parameter, then the below SMS will be successfully sent to the Pngme system*.